Moen vs Delta Faucets: A Jersey Shore Kitchen Pro's Honest Comparison (2026)

 Moen's warranty:

-• Covers defects in materials and workmanship for life
+- Covers defects in materials and workmanship for the life of the faucet

 Delta's warranty: